ShenShaji/Upgrad_Melanoma_Detection_Assignment/README.md

 ## Contact
-Created by [@shenshaji] - feel free to contact me!
+Created by @ShenShaji - feel free to contact me!

 <!-- Optional -->